Varoon3/Treading-Water_Animation/README.md

 # Octopus treading water Animation with OpenGL

 Animal geometry and animation matricies used with THREE.js library while also using glsl and the OpenGL pipeline for rendering.
+The aim of this project was to develop realistic wave motion simulating the treading of water.

 ![imageOne] (OctopusTread1.gif)
 ![imageTwo] (OctopusThread2.gif)